Run For It: 10 Family-Friendly Races

 Join the celebration and help raise money for King County Parks at the Big Backyard 5k.
 Mom, dad, Rover and the kids will all find a little something special at this race.
 Strollers are not only permitted, but encouraged, to be on the course, moms and dads.
 And promises have been made about treats (and water) for man’s best friend, so be sure to pack the leash along with your running shoes.
 The wee ones will enjoy a quick, untimed 1/4 mile dash after Bert the Salmon, and each will receive a race bib and finisher’s ribbon, which make pretty cool keepsakes for the under 10 crowd.
-And be sure to stay for grub and goodies after you’ve crossed the finish line.
+Plus, these guys are working super hard to include families in the fun (furry members too!).
+Our favorite part is the 5 Reasons I Deserve a Better Deal email campaign.
+Just drop ‘em an email with your (creatively penned) reasons and who knows, you might just get a screamin’ deal on registration.
 Well-earned rewards for your effort!

-Location: Marymoor Park, 6046 West Lake Sammamish Parkway NE, Redmond
+Location: Marymoor Park, 6046 W. Lake Sammamish Parkway N.E., Redmond

 Fall City Days Fun Run

-Part of Fall City Days, the Fall City Fun Run raises money for local area schools.
-The scenic, flat course just might mean a new 5k or 10k personal record.
-And your tiny tot will love the quick dash over the Snoqualmie River to the Fall City Park and back.
+Part of Fall City Days, the Fall City Fun Run (now in its 25th year!) raises money for local area schools.
+Runners at all levels will love the scenic, flat course, which might just mean a new 5k or 10k PR and subsequent bragging rights to all your Facebook friends.
+Plus the kidlets will love the quick 1k dash over the Snoqualmie River to the Fall City Park and back.
 Take advantage of a sunny summer day (fingers crossed) and stay for the Fall City Days celebration after your run.
 Your young runners will be zonked after the parade and pony rides.
 Thank goodness for scenic car rides back to the city!